troyhacks/MoonLight/docs/develop/installation.md

 See [Setup Proxy for Development](https://moonmodules.org/MoonLight/gettingstarted/#setup-proxy-for-development) and [development-server](https://moonmodules.org/MoonLight/gettingstarted/#development-server) how to setup.

 !!! tip "nodejs"
-     if nodejs is not on your computer: see [Prepare for development](https://moonmodules.org/MoonLight/develop/installation/#prepare-for-development) to install nodejs
+     if nodejs is not installed yet: see [Prepare for development](https://moonmodules.org/MoonLight/develop/installation/#prepare-for-development) to install nodejs

-* A local webserver starts on [localhost:5173](http://localhost:5173/).
+After configuring the development server, a local webserver starts on [localhost:5173](http://localhost:5173/).

 ## Troubleshooting
 * In general: first close and restart VSCode and run ☑️ or ➡️ again.